 Using Medical Transcription to Enhance Your Practice’s Productivity

 While there are a number of advances in technology have enhanced the lives of our physicians, voice recognition software just doesn’t make that list.
 So what do you do when faster, more precise documentation is needed?
 You pair digital dictation with a medical transcription service.

-Digital dictation is when a physician speaks into an electronic recording device that is linked to a medical transcriptionist.
+Digital dictation allows the physician to speak into an electronic recording device that is linked to a medical transcriptionist.
 The transcriptionist then types each word into the physician’s EMR system.
 Once the information is inputted, the physician can go back and review the documentation without having to spend hours editing and fixing mistakes.